Bailey and Environs

 Dining, Provisioning, and Shopping

 There are several dining options in Bailey, many close enough to walk.
 We recommend you check their websites (you can click through on the links here) during your trip to confirm operating hours, as they vary during the fall and winter.
 South Park Coney Island hot dog stand is located just west of the Lodge and is open during the summer and fall.
-Cutthroat Cafe is the quintessential small town cafe and where the locals hang out for breakfast.
+Cutthroat Cafe is the quintessential small town diner and where the locals hang out for breakfast.
 China Village has great service and good food in a family atmosphere.
 Crossroads Pub and Grill in Pine has great pizza and burgers.
 If you want to venture out a little, the Shaggy Sheep in Grant is great.
 The Smiling Pig is new to Bailey in 2022, with barbecue, steaks, and sandwiches.

 If you would like to wet your whistle with a unique Bailey flair, try Mad Jack's Mountain Brewery, our local brewmaster, or Aspen Peak Cellars, a micro-winery offering tours, tastings, and food.
 Both also have live music and other activities at certain times of the year.

 Looking for coffee or ice cream?
 Try The Knotty Pine, one of our kids' favorite stops for soft-serve and a look around the gift shop.
 They also serve sandwiches if you are hungry.